Dividend Adjustment Payments in CFD Trading

-If you have an open position in CFDs on shares, indices, and/or Exchange Traded Funds (ETFs) at the start of the business day (00:00 h EET), which coincides with the so-called “Ex-date”, then a dividend is accrued (added) to your account for an open long position, or deducted (withheld) for an open short position.
+If you have an open position in CFDs on Shares, Indices, or ETFs at the start of the business day (00:00 h EET), which coincides with the so-called “Ex-date”, then a dividend adjustment amount is added to your account for a long position, or withheld for a short position.

-The “Ex-date” is the date at which, if you own shares of a given company (respectively, if you have a short position), you are entitled to receive (respectively, pay) a dividend.
+The ex-date is the first day following the date at which, if you own shares of a given company (respectively, if you have a short position), you are entitled to receive (respectively, pay) a dividend.
 These dates are announced by the issuer companies and are usually included in the decisions of the General Meeting of Shareholders.

-With the arrival of the Ex-date, shares will start trading without the right to a dividend.
-This circumstance is reflected in the price of shares.
+With the arrival of the ex-date, shares will start trading without the right to a dividend.
+This circumstance is reflected in their share prices.

 Note: Each country has a different practice when paying dividends.
-In most European countries, for example, dividends are being paid once a year, while in the US this is happening on a quarterly basis.
+In most European countries, for example, dividends are paid once a year, while in the US this is done on a quarterly basis.

-a) On long positions: The net amount of the dividend will be added to your account.
-This is the dividend which is the dividend announced by the company, with the tax on the dividend deducted.
-Please note that this tax is different for each country.
+a) On long positions: The net amount of the dividend adjustment payment will be added to your account.
+This is the dividend adjustment payment announced by the company, deducted with the respective tax.
+Please note that this tax is different for each country*.

-b) On short positions: The gross amount of the dividend will be withheld from your account.
+b) On short positions: The gross amount of the dividend adjustment payment will be withheld from your account.

-The amount of the dividend, which you will receive (will have to pay), is calculated proportionally to the weight of the company included in the index.
+The amount of the dividend adjustment payment that you will receive (or pay) is calculated proportionally to the weight of the company included in the index.

-Note: The weight of individual components within each index is calculated using a different method.
-Therefore, distribution of dividends is calculated differently for each index.
+Note: The weight of individual companies (components) within each index is calculated using a different method.
+Therefore, distribution of dividend-adjustment payments is calculated differently for each index.

-So, if at the beginning of 22.08.2012 you have had an open long position, then you will receive 4.57 USD for each CFD on US30.
-Respectively, if you have had an open short position, then 4.57 USD will be withheld from you for each CFD on US30.
+So, if at the start of the ex-date you were holding an open long position, then you would receive 9.35 USD for each CFD on US30.
+Respectively, if you were holding an open short position, then 9.35 USD would be withheld from you for each CFD on US30.

-Deltastock reserves the right to change the amount and the way of payment and deduction of dividends, in case of amendments in the applicable legislation governing dividend distribution by issuers, including with a view of taking into account the applicable taxes levied on dividends in the issuer’s or another jurisdiction.
+Deltastock reserves the right to change the amount and the way of payment and deduction of dividend adjustment payments, in case of amendments in the applicable legislation governing dividend distribution by issuers, including with a view of taking into account the applicable taxes levied on dividends in the issuer’s or another jurisdiction.